bbqjohan/yt-downloader/docs/progress.md

 - Include a download cancel button.
 - ~~When download is complete, make the bar stay at 100%.~~
 - Move download progress code to download hook.
+- Try to use template variables when using the original video title when downloading videos.
+Noticed that a "?" was replaced with "#" in the downloaded file when passing the title from frontend to backend.
+- Download items must have unique ids and it can't be the url.
+This is so that you can have multiple downloads with different options using the same url and be able to list them in the UI.
+This seems to be a UI specific issue, since the executed commands to download multiple videos using the same url still works.

 ## 25-07-19